mfld-fr/emu86/README.md

 * SERIAL: serial backend
 * STYLE: disassembly style in debugger

+The default configuration is for a minimal PC / XT / AT.

-Two default configurations are provided for convenience:
+Two other default configurations are provided for convenience:
 * `config-elks.mk`
 * `config-advtech.mk`